danielAdama/ai-gemini-chatbot/README.md

 <img width="1680" alt="Screenshot 2024-09-30 at 14 15 51" src="https://github.com/user-attachments/assets/9528198b-48dc-40c5-a3e0-858df2438345">

-### Project Title: **MasteryHive AI Chatbot**
+### Project Title: **AI Chatbot**

 ### Overview
-The **MasteryHive AI Chatbot** is an AI-powered application built using **FastAPI** and **Google Generative AI** for conversational interactions.
+The **AI Chatbot** is an AI-powered application built using **FastAPI** and **Google Generative AI** for conversational interactions.
 It leverages Redis for caching chat messages and session management.
 The application consists of a backend server handling chat interactions and a frontend interface for users to communicate with the AI chatbot in real-time.

 ### Table of Contents
 1. [Features](#features)